Semantic Regularization: Improve Few-shot Image Classification by Reducing Meta Shift: Related Work

 Another stream of meta-learning based approaches~\cite{oreshkin2018tadam,snell2017prototypical_net,sung2018relation_net,nips2016_vinyals2016matching_net} attempt to learn a deep embedding model that can effectively project the input samples to a specific feature space.
 Then the samples can be classified by the nearest neighbour criterion using a distance function such as Cosine distance or Euclidean distance,~{\em etc.} Koch~\textit{et al.}~\cite{koch2015siamese_few_shot} propose the Siamese network to extract embedding features from input images and converge images in the same class.
 Matching Network~\cite{nips2016_vinyals2016matching_net} utilizes an augmented neural network for feature embedding, forming the basis for metric learning.
 The most relevant work to ours is ProtoNet~\cite{snell2017prototypical_net}.
 It proposes to model the class descriptor of each class with a simple average pooling on embedding sample features.
 However, the distance estimation only concerns the current task but not the whole train set.
 Many approaches extend ProtoNet by improving its class descriptor.
 RelationNet~\cite{sung2018relation_net} exploits a relation network with a learnable non-linear comparator instead of a fixed linear one.
+Lee~\textit{et al.}~\cite{lee2019metaOpt} propose to use discriminatively trained linear predictors as learners to learn a more generalized embeddings under a linear classification rule.
+Li~\textit{et al.}~\cite{li2019metaCTM} focus on all the class samples in the support set of each task and present a better feature for metric learning.
 TADAM~\cite{oreshkin2018tadam} produces a task-dependent metric space based on conditioning a learner on the task set.
 Li~\textit{et al.}~\cite{li_cvpr2019_revisiting} propose to replace the distance measured at the image level to a local descriptor based image-to-class measure.
 Liu~\textit{et al.}~\cite{liu2018learning_TPN} propose a transductive propagation network (TPN) which learns both the parameters of feature embedding and the graph construction.
 Unlike methods mentioned above which fine-tune the embedding network directly, Sun~\textit{et al.}~\cite{sun2019meta_mtl} propose to apply a neuron-level scaling and shifting on the embedding network with a hard-task meta batch setting.